TomaszZiola/java-build-automaton/README.md

 ## 🎯 Project Description

 The goal of this project is to build a miniature Continuous Integration server from scratch to explore the fundamental principles of DevOps tools.
-The application listens for `push` events sent by GitHub webhooks, then clones or updates the repository, runs the build process (e.g., using Gradle/Maven), and reports on the outcome.
+The application listens for `push` events sent by GitHub webhooks, then updates an existing local clone of the repository via `git pull`, runs the build process (e.g., using Gradle/Maven), and reports on the outcome.

 This is not just another CRUD application—it's a practical tool that solves a real-world automation problem in the software development lifecycle.